Volvo S90 review - MPG, CO2 and running costs

 - 2Engines, performance and driveExcellent cruising refinement, but the chassis feels either too stiff or too soft.
 Larger wheels dent ride quality, too

-- 3MPG, CO2 and Running Costs - currently readingFour-cylinder diesels are efficient everyday, but T8 hybrid needs plugging in to make the most of it
+- 3MPG, CO2 and Running Costs - currently readingThe S90 T8 hybrid will provide low running costs, but you need to keep the battery charged up to make the most of it